Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

 Ways to contribute
 ==================

-Godot Engine is a non-profit, community-driven free and open source project.
+Pandemonium Engine is a non-profit, community-driven free and open source project.
 Almost all (but our lead dev Juan, more on that below) developers are working *pro bono* on their free time, out of personal interest and for the love of creating a libre engine of exceptional quality.

-This means that to thrive, Godot needs as many users as possible to get involved by contributing to the engine.
+This means that to thrive, Pandemonium needs as many users as possible to get involved by contributing to the engine.
 There are many ways to contribute to such a big project, making it possible for everybody to bring something positive to the engine, regardless of their skill set:

--  **Be part of the community.** The best way to contribute to Godot and help it become ever better is simply to use the engine and promote it by word-of-mouth, in the credits or splash screen of your games, blog posts, tutorials, videos, demos, gamedev or free software events, support on the Q&A, forums,
+-  **Be part of the community.** The best way to contribute to Pandemonium and help it become ever better is simply to use the engine and promote it by word-of-mouth, in the credits or splash screen of your games, blog posts, tutorials, videos, demos, gamedev or free software events, support on the Q&A, forums,